-Fig. 3.2.2.2i - Street light standards proposed for all roads within Block Plan 51-1 except the Spine Road will reflect the City of Brampton standard with communications style pole and Lumec Renaissance series luminaire (in black).
+Fig. 3.2.2.2n - Consistent with Block Plan 51-1, street light standards proposed for all roads within Block Plan 51-2 except the Spine Road will reflect the City of Brampton standard with communications style pole and Lumec Renaissance series luminaire (in black).
 Light standards along the Spine Road will integrate a unique, simple octagonal pole with similar luminaire to help distinguish the road as the character avenue for the community.
 An optional decorative cast aluminum base is specified for hard surface applications (within paved surfaces).
 Light standards within laneways will similarly integrate the octagonal pole option.
 All proposed street light standards are subject to approval by the City of Brampton, Works & Transportation.